-Additional ways to support your child: Extension: Start with four skin patterns and add in extra Ask your child to count how many animals are on each patterns later. mat.
+Additional ways to support your child:

+Start with four skin patterns and add in extra ones later if you feel your child is ready to sort the animals further.

+Extension:

 If it is possible find other objects from around the house that they could add to the skin pattern mats, e.g.: a shirt, trousers, box, case, etc.